liao0731/FedBCI/README.md

 CUDA_VISIBLE_DEVICES=0 python -u main.py -t 1 -jr 1 -nc 50 -nb 100 -data Cifar100-exdir0.1 -m cnn -algo FedBCI -did 0 -lam 4

-## Acknowledgement

-Some parts of our code and implementation has been adapted from PFLlib repository.